 For a gas-fired Combined Cycle Gas Turbine (CCGT) with a segment with an 8,000 MMBtu/kWh Incremental Heat Rate, the DEB for that segment would be calculated as follows, given a gas price of \$4.50/MMBtu and the proxy gas transport cost were \$0.50, making a GPI of \$5/MMBtu.
 The 8,000 Btu/KWh heat rate is converted into MMBtu/MW by multiplying 0.001 to the incremental heat rate.
 In addition the variable energy O&M adder is \$2.80/MWh and the GMC adder is \$0.50/MWh.
-If the resource is subject to a greenhouse gas compliance obligation to serve California (as indicated by a 'Y' in the GHG\COMPLIANCE\OBLIG field in Master File for resources located within a BAA mostly located in California), the CAISO will include the greenhouse gas allowance cost in the fuel cost estimate.
-The cost will be calculated using the GHG allowance price is \$15.34/mtCO2e.
-Presume that this unit is not eligible for the FMU adder
+If the resource is subject to a greenhouse gas compliance obligation, the CAISO will include the greenhouse gas allowance cost.
+The cost will be calculated using the Greenhouse Gas Allowance Price described in Attachment K, assume for this scenario the GHG allowance price is \$15.34/mtCO2e.
+Presume that this unit is not eligible for the FMU adder on top of the fuel cost estimate.
+Based on applying the approach in Attachment N of the Market Instruments Business Practice Manual, the CAISO establishes a Variable Energy Opportunity Cost for the month of \$25/MWh.